 Do You Need a Trust If You Have a Will?

-Let’s say you have drafted a will.
-You may be wondering: “Should I put my house in a trust?”
+Only one in three U.S. adults has a will, according to one recent report.
+And even if you have created one, you may wonder whether you are handling your assets properly.
+For instance, you may ask yourself, “Should I put my house in a trust?”
 The answer will depend on your own financial goals and the needs of your heirs.

 Who you intend to inherit your house is an important factor to consider.
 Federal estate and gift tax law permits the transfer of a house and other wealth to a spouse without tax liabilities.
 However, passing on a house to children or relatives of a subsequent generation can be more complex.